Pearson BTEC Level 5 HND in Computing (RQF)

 Actual Specialist units may be subject to change if sufficient number of students decide to follow one of the six specialist pathways offered by Pearson.
 The course will also develop a broad range of transferable skills, which include communicating, team work, planning & organising, problem solving, IT skills and numerical techniques.

-- E-learning supervised by a tutor in real time
+- 5% e-Learning supervised by a tutor in real time, guest speakers and field trips (Optional).

 How is the course assessed